 Otitis externa is caused by infection, chemical irritation, or trauma.
 Trauma causes damage to the ear canal, which may cause inflammation or allow infection to invade.

 Factors that may increase your chance of otitis externa include:

 Otitis externa may cause:

-Your doctor will ask about your symptoms and medical history, and perform a visual exam of the ear, including the ear canal and inner ear, using a lighted device called an otoscope.
+You will be asked about your symptoms and medical history, and perform a visual exam of the ear, including the ear canal and inner ear, using a lighted device called an otoscope.
 If malignant otitis externa is suspected, a CT scan may be necessary.

 This condition can easily be treated, but can become serious and life-threatening in some people, if left untreated.
 This can be very serious particularly in people with diabetes, where the infection can spread and cause malignant otitis externa.

-If you have an infection, medication will depend on the cause of the infection.
+For those with an infection, medication will depend on the cause of the infection.
 Other medications will help reduce other symptoms, such as pain and inflammation.
-Your doctor may recommend:
+The doctor may advise:

 If the ear canal is very swollen, it may not allow the ear drops to get in.
 A small sponge, called a wick, may be inserted in the ear canal to absorb the drops.
 It is usually removed after 24-48 hours.